rob-nickel/MarchMadnessClosestWins/README.md

 ### Features

-* Uses Google Maps API and Cloud Platform for geolocation data
+* Uses Azure Maps API and Cloud Platform for geolocation data
 * Analyzes proximity between school coordinates and game locations using Python
 * Identifies extreme directional wins (north, south, east, west) using Ruby
 * Allows users to specify a direction when running the Ruby script using input parameters: